 To prevent falls, use mats that grip the floor.
 Unplug all electrical appliances, like hair dryers or razors, when you’re not using them and store them in a safe place.
 Kids are notorious for getting into medicine cabinets , so use locks for these or keep your medicines in a locked box.
 You might also consider a toilet lock if your child is very young.

 You’ll be with your child every time they’re swimming, but that doesn’t mean you can’t take precautions.
 Build a fence around the area, so there’s no chance of accidental falling, and make sure that there’s nothing for small feet to trip over on the pool deck.
-Consider too having the pool covered when it’s not in use, just in case.
+Make sure you have somewhere to store all pool equipment to reduce trip hazards.
+You might want to consider investing in something like these 12×20 sheds.
+Also, consider having the pool covered when it’s not in use, just in case.

 The best way to keep kids safe is to keep an eye on them at all times, but every parent knows that this is borderline impossible!
 Childproofing your home will both keep your kids safe and make you feel much more at ease.